Types of painting media

 There is a reason why most professional artists choose oils.
 Oils (regular oils or water-soluble oils) will be the easiest to use when learning how to paint.
 This is because with oils you can easily scrape off the paint and start again.
 You can also easily rework and blend the paint on the canvas.

 Here are some specifics about each painting medium.

 If you are worried about using solvents, use water soluble oils as an alternative painting medium.
 I recommend Holbein water soluble oils.
 Winsor & Newton and Rembrandt brands are another alternative.
 Because of the flexibility of oils and the ease of cleaning I think if you were to ask what type of paint is best for beginners, then water-soluble oils are a good choice.

 Alkyd oils are basically the same as regular oils in every respect except they dry quickly.
 You can mix alkyd oils with regular oils with no problems, and it makes the regular oils dry more quickly.
-Barry takes alkyd white with him when traveling and uses regular oils for the rest of the colors.
+I take alkyd white with me when traveling and use regular oils for the rest of the colors.
 Since you mix white with most colors, the paintings dry in one or two days.
 It might be a good idea to have some alkyd yellow as well, because you often need to use yellow with no white mixed with it.

 There are many inexpensive software products that you can now use to paint on a computer or on a tablet such as an iPad.
 We have researched all of the products on the market and recommend ArtRage as the best product we have found.
 The great thing about painting on a computer is the undo and redo buttons.
 You can instantly explore lots of different compositional ideas much faster than with real paint.